 This is a shrine to Emilio F. Aguinaldo that is located in Kawit in Cavite.
-It was the home of Emilio F. Aguinaldo who was officially the first President of the Philippines, the only president of the First Philippine Republic.
+It was the home of Emilio F. Aguinaldo who was officially the first President of the Philippines, and the only president of the First Philippine Republic.

 This mansion in Kawit, Cavite also become the site where the Philippine Independence from Spanish rule was declared in 1898.
 The shrine is a museum filled with significant artifacts of the historic event.

 Finally, there are a number of famous landmarks in the Philippines that you should try and visit.
-These are only a few but as you can see that you can hike up an active volcano to seeing World War 2 sites such as MacArthur Leyte Landing Memorial Park to the historic sites regarding the country’s independence from Spanish rule.
+These are only a few but as you can see that you can hike up an active volcano to see World War 2 sites such as MacArthur Leyte Landing Memorial Park to the historic sites regarding the country’s independence from Spanish rule.

 And that’s it for now!
 I’d love it if this post on what are the famous landmarks in the Philippines was helpful to you.
 Let me know if you have any questions and let me know if there is more to add.